Rangfarl/Hive-demo/README.md

 # Usage
 •Get the pid of the rl client and replace both 12584 with your pid on line 18 in IRON_PM.cs.
-•In remoteIO.cs change the file directory with the one for your plugin folder, pointing to kinputctrl.dll.(going to change this as soon as I can)
+•In remoteIO.cs change the file directory with the one for your plugin folder, pointing to kinputctrl.dll. line 61 (going to change this as soon as I can)
 •Client must be in fixed mode.
 •Xp drops changed to cyan and set on fastest.